-3.2.3.2 Authentication of Component Identity
+3.2.3.2 Authentication of Devices

 Some computing and communications components (i.e., routers, firewalls and servers) will be named as certificate subjects.
-In such cases, the component must have a human sponsor.
+In such cases, the component must have a human sponsor who is affiliated with the agency or organization under which the certificate is being issued.
 The sponsor is responsible for providing the following registration information:

-- Equipment identification-Agency's registered domain name/service name (DNS name), device component serial number, or IP address - Equipment public keys - Equipment authorizations and attributes (if any are to be included in the certificate) - Contact information to enable the CA or Authorized RA to communicate with the sponsor when required
+- Equipment identification- Registered domain name/service name (DNS name), device component serial number, or IP address - Equipment public keys - Equipment authorizations and attributes (if any are to be included in the certificate)

+Contact information to enable the CA or Authorized RA to communicate with the sponsor when required